 Ventilation is a home’s best friend.
 If you’ve mould in your home it’s down to poor ventilation of moist air.
 Install quality extract fans in kitchen, bathrooms and don’t dry wet clothes indoors.

-Use good quality mats to stop dirt from being tracked into your home and damaging your floors or take shoes off once inside the door.
+Use good quality door mats to stop dirt from being tracked into your home and damaging your floors or take shoes off once inside the door.

 Prevent sunlight from bleaching fabrics, carpets and rugs by keeping the blinds down or curtains pulled on really sunny summer days.
 (In Ireland? we wish!)